-In addition to the current pay practices of the comparator group, from time to time, the MRCC reviews various pay surveys, including surveys of pay practices of forest products companies and comparably-sized manufacturing companies, along with general industry data for similar size companies.
-This information, when available, is considered by the MRCC in determining the total compensation to be paid to each Executive Officer.
-Through the 2022 comprehensive review, Willis Towers Watson identified areas of the
+In addition to the current pay practices of the Corporation's comparator group, the MRCC also reviews various pay surveys, including surveys of pay practices of forest products companies and comparably-sized manufacturing companies, along with general industry data for similar size companies.
+This information is considered by the MRCC, in conjunction with the relative complexity and unique characteristics of the Corporation in determining the total compensation to be paid to each Executive Officer.

-Corporation's executive compensation program that continue to lag the median of the Corporation's comparator group.
-As a result, the MRCC recommended changes to base salaries, annual incentive plan targets and long-term incentives targets for certain executive positions to continue to position the Corporation within the 25th to 50th percentile of the comparator group, consistent with past practice.
-Upon recommendation from the MRCC, the Board approved these recommendations effective January 1, 2023.
-The MRCC also recommended changes to the Corporation's Executive Share Ownership Policy (see "Equity ownership guidelines and disclosure"), which were in part approved by the Board effective November 3, 2022, with the remainder of the recommendations approved February 16, 2023.
+Through the 2022 comprehensive review, Willis Towers Watson identified areas of the Corporation's executive compensation program that continue to lag the market.
+As a result, the MRCC recommended making stepped changes to base salaries, annual incentive plan targets and long-term incentives targets for certain executive positions, to position the Corporation closer to the general market and the targeted range of its comparator group.
+These recommendations were approved by the Board effective January 1, 2023.
+The MRCC also recommended changes to the Corporation's Executive Share Ownership Policy (see "Equity ownership guidelines and disclosure"), which were approved by the Board effective February 16, 2023.
+The Corporation intends to continue its stepped approach to ensuring that executive compensation is market competitive.